AmazingBooks/Women-s-Strength-Training-Anatomy/README.md

 If you go on a vacation or feel as though you need a break, it is fine to stop training for one or two weeks.
 But remember that when you stop working out, you do not burn as many calories; if you do not watch your diet, you might accumulate fat easily.
 ## STEP 20 - Maintain Your Gains
 Maintaining muscle gain is easier than acquiring it.
 If strength increases rapidly as you first start training, its reduction occurs quickly if you stop working out for a while.
 Muscle shape is more resistant to a long rest period, which demonstrates that the reduction of strength is mainly due to a temporary weakening of the nervous signals.
 Your peak strength will return to its maximum within a couple weeks of training.

+#### How do you increase the intesity of your trainning?
+- The most obvious are adding weight and increasing the number of repetitions.
+These techniques use the overload principle.
+Both are excellent ways to put more stress on the muscles, but they also place more tension on the joints and ligaments;

+### Technique which can be used to increase the level of training intensity without traumatizing your joints
+##### Muscle Burn
+As your set progresses, your muscles feel as if they are burning.
+As you perform more and more repetitions, the intensity of this burn amplifies.
+This painful sensation is caused by the accumulation of waste known as lactic acid that gets trapped in the working muscles.
+The muscle burn pain is a signal that you are pushing your muscles past what they are accustomed to.
+As a result, they have to become stronger and more resistant, which also translates into increased muscle definition.
+Because it makes you uncomfortable, lactic acid may seem like an enemy.
+One goal of weight training is to turn this obstacle around and transform it into an opportunity for progression.
+Your main concern should be to learn how to generate and tolerate as much muscle burn as possible.
+Trying to achieve more muscle burn is a good alternative to handling heavier weight because it is safer on the joints

+##### Continuous Tension
+Maintaining continuous tension in the muscle throughout the repetitions is a good way to increase difficulty without increasing weight.
+This requires that you not relax your muscles at any time during the exercise.

+##### Descending Sets
+Using descending sets allows you to continue a set once you have reached fatigue without having to cheat.
+How does it works? - For example, imagine that you are performing some barbell curls with 30 pounds(13.6 kg).
+At failure, you remove 10 pounds (4.5 kg) and resume the curls for a few extra reps.
+If you wish to push your muscles extra hard, whenever you reachfailure again, strip down another 10 pounds (4.5 kg) and immediately start the exercise again.
+In general, you should not lighten the weights more than twice during a single set.

+##### Supersets
+A superset involves moving from one exercise to the next without taking any rest between movements.
+This technique allows you to work even more beyond failure than you can using descending sets.
+The two main forms are antagonistic supersets and supersets for the same muscles.
+ -  Antagonistic Supersets
+> Antagonistic supersets consist of doing an exercise for one muscle followed immediately by another exercise for the antagonistic
+> muscle.
+For example, you start with a quadriceps exercise such as the leg extension and follow it with a hamstring exercise such as
+> the leg curl.
+The goal here is to save time by not having to rest between sets.
+The muscles of the quadriceps recover while you train  > the hamstrings, and vice versa.
+> Examples of the main antagonistic supersets:
+   - Crunch for the abs and hyperextension for the lower back
+   - Incline press for the chest and machine pull-down for the back
+   - Lateral raise for the shoulders and rowing for the back
+   - Biceps curl and pulley triceps extension
+Main BENEFITS: With antagonistic supersets, by moving quickly from one exercise to another, you shape your muscles while increasing their endurance and burning more calories and fat.
+ -  Supersets for the Same Muscle
+> A superset for the same muscle consists of doing an exercise for a muscle followed immediately by another exercise for the same
+> muscle.
+The goal is to increase the time under tension and muscle burn.
+> You can choose your exercises for this type of superset based on one of the following rules:
+     -  Postexhaustion exercises: Start with a basic, multiple-joint exercise.
+When you reach exhaustion, move on to an isolating exercise.
+For example, the squats alone may not induce an intense muscle burn in the glutes, but by moving to the ButtBlaster, your glutes will soon be on fire.
+     -   Preexhaustion exercises: Start with an isolating exercise.
+When you reach exhaustion, move on to a basic, multiple-joint exercise.
+For example, start training your buttocks with a machine such as the Butt Blaster.
+At failure, go directly to the squat or the lunge.
+Main BENEFITS: With antagonistic supersets, by moving quickly from one exercise to another, you shape your muscles while increasing their endurance and burning more calories and fat.